 it is not part of the game info proper, but was added by Kombilo.)

-Currently, the list contains around 2000 references; in particular all issues of Go World, and most English books with game commentaries that I know of.
+Currently, the list contains around 2000 references; in particular all issues of Go World, and many English books with game commentaries.

 The references are stored in the file